 How do I know which implants I need?

 Your dentist may identify your needs and discuss your options after taking a 3D bone scan of your upper jaw bone.
-A treatment plan will be prepared and presented and will explain that All-on-4® surgery involves placing a minimum of four, but sometimes up to six dental implants.
+A treatment plan will be prepared and presented and will explain that full arch surgery involves placing between four to six dental implants per arch.

-If your dentist suspects that your jaw requires additional support in the form of an extra implant or longer implant, they will advise you in advance.
+If your dentist reviews your x-rays and suspects that your jaw requires additional support in the form of an extra implant or longer implant, they will advise you in advance.
 However, in some cases this may only become apparent during surgery when the dentist can physically access the jaw and determine bone quality.

-If you do need another type of implant, such as pterygoid or zygomatic implants, these will be positioned in different ways than conventional implants, but the procedure is otherwise the same.
-Your titanium-reinforced acrylic bridge can be attached 3 to 4 days after surgery*.
+If you do need longer implants to support a bridge of teeth, such as pterygoid or zygomatic implants, these will be positioned in different ways than shorter implants, but the procedure is otherwise the same.
+Your custom-milled PMMA bridge is fitted the next day after surgery*

 During surgery, your dentist places two implants at the front of the mouth and two at the back of the mouth on a 45 degree angle, so to avoid nerves and sinuses.
 This trademarked protocol has a 98% success rate*, providing a long-term teeth replacement solution.